haccht/xlogin/README.md

 vyos	'vyos02',	'telnet://vagrant:vagrant@127.0.0.1:2201'
 ```

-Now you can login the device in your `.xloginrc` file.
+Now you can login to the device in your `.xloginrc` file.

 ```sh
 $ xlogin vyos01